coding-socks/redists/README.md

 It probably works with others, but it's not guaranteed.
 Feel free to open an issue to get support for other clients, because if it isn't too much effort it will be added to the list above.

-**!IMPORTANT!** `MAdd` will not return a list of results in case of `github.com/mediocregopher/radix/v4` an issue was already opened: https://github.com/mediocregopher/radix/issues/305
+**!IMPORTANT!** `MAdd` will not return a list of results in case of an error when used with `github.com/mediocregopher/radix/v4`.
+An issue was already opened: https://github.com/mediocregopher/radix/issues/305

 ## Production readiness